-An update to the Pharmacy Regulations in December 2016 allows two pharmacies to merge without creating a gap in pharmaceutical services.
+An update to the Pharmacy Regulations in December 20165 allows two pharmacies to merge without creating a gap in pharmaceutical services.
 This provision was introduced to allow two closely located pharmacies to merge and remain a viable business entity and yet produce an enhanced service to the local community.

 The Health and Wellbeing Board has the responsibility of scrutinising any applications to consolidate (merge) pharmacies, and must make a statement or representation back to NHS England within 45 days, stating whether the consolidation would or would not create a gap in pharmaceutical services provision.
-NHS England will then inform the HWB of its decision, and require the HWB to publish a supplementary statement saying that closure of the pharmacy will not create a gap in pharmaceutical services, and to update the map of premises where pharmaceutical services are provided.
+NHS England will then inform the HWB of its decision, and require the HWB to publish a supplementary statement6 saying that closure of the pharmacy will not create a gap in pharmaceutical services are provided.
 (Appendix 1).